matthewjumpsoffbuildings/oplgen/README.md

 steps

 - generate.js to generate tons of smiles
-- filter.js to sort by properties like logP and charge and then pick the top 100 or so smiles
-- mol2.js to convert those top 100 or so smiles to mol2
+- filter.js to sort by properties like logP and charge and then pick the top 100 or so smiles and convert those top 100 or so smiles to mol2
 - dock.js to dock the top 100 mol2s